heynoranora/heynoranora.github.io/_posts/2021-08-28-Commissions.md

 * Want a image/text tutorial for Blender or any other part of my process?
 Sure: DM me
 * Want your avatar's face to have anime shading via vertex normals editing?
 I'm just an off-brand [Rukikuri](https://mobile.twitter.com/rukikuri): DM me.
 * Want a custom animated Twitch Overlay to flex on your gamer(derogatory) friends?
 Why certainly: DM me
 * Want me to frankenstein stuff to other stuff?
-Depends: DM me
+Depends, but probably not: DM me anyway
 * Anything else?
 Just DM me maybe, no harm in asking.

 <br>